Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

-Have a look at diving in the Sounds this is another option for experiencing the very best Milford Sound has to offer – if you are suitably deep water qualified?
+Have a look at diving the Sounds this is another option for experiencing the very best Milford Sound has to offer – if you are suitably deepwater qualified?
 PADI or equivalent.

 A tannin-stained freshwater layer that sits on top of the salt water blocks out some light, which creates a unique habitat for deep-water species to live in shallow depths.

-Black coral trees normally inhabit water deeper than 100 metres, while in Milford Sound they grow as shallow as 10 metres.
+Black coral trees normally inhabit water deeper than 100 meters, while in Milford Sound they grow as shallow as 10 meters.
 Fiordland is home to the highest concentration of black coral in the world.